webplatform/docs/concepts/polyfill/index.md

 ---
-title: polyfill
+title: Polyfills for Replicating Web APIs
+readiness: 'In Progress'
+summary: 'Polyfills replicate browser-native APIs, so that code dependent on provided endpoints can be run in browsers that don''t have them.'
 tags:
   - Concept
   - Pages
   - Compatibility
   - JavaScript
-readiness: 'In Progress'
-summary: 'Polyfills replicate browser-native APIs, so that code dependent on provided endpoints can be run in browsers that don''t have them.'
 uri: concepts/polyfill

 ---
-# Polyfills for Replicating Web APIs

-## Summary
+## <span>Summary</span>

 Polyfills replicate browser-native APIs, so that code dependent on provided endpoints can be run in browsers that don't have them.